Oxsomi/core3/docs/oiCA.md

 //Pseudo code; please manually parse the members.
 Struct is NOT aligned.

-CAFileObject<FileSizeType, hasDateAndTime, hasHash, useSHA256, isUncompressed, isExtendedTime> {
+CAFileObject<FileSizeType, hasDateAndTime, isUncompressed, isExtendedTime> {

     U16 parent;										//0xFFFF for root directory

     U8 fileInfo;									//ECAFileTypeBits

-    hasDateAndTime:
+    header.hasDateAndTime:
-    	if !isExtendedTime:							//MS-DOS time.
+    	if !header.isExtendedTime:					//MS-DOS time.
 		    U16 date;								//Day (5b), Month (4b), Year (Since 1980-2107 (7b))
 		   	U16 time;								//Sec/2 (5b), Min (6b), Hour (5b)
 		else: Ns timestamp;							//U64; (Unix timestamp * 1e9 + ns).
 1970-2553

-    hasHash:
-    	U32[useSHA256 ?
-8 : 1] hash;				//CRC32 or SHA256

     FileSizeType size;								//File size
 };

 //Final file format; please manually parse the members.
 //Verify if directories / files are correctly linked to parent and children.
-//Verify if SHA256 and/or CRC32 are valid (if applicable).
+//Verify if SHA256 and/or CRC32 is valid (if applicable).
 //Verify if date and/or time is valid (if applicable).
 //Verify if uncompressedSize > compressedSize.
 //Verify if CAFile includes any invalid data.